gudfit/Torpedo/README.md

 - Expand directories to candidate files (NDJSON/JSONL, ITCH/OUCH, LOBSTER CSVs)
 - Auto-pair LOBSTER `...message_*.csv` with `...orderbook_*.csv`
 - Use native bindings when present; fallback to pure Python parsers

+Note: `torpedocode.data.preprocessing` is a shim that re‑exports `LOBPreprocessor` from `torpedocode.data.pipeline` to preserve backward compatibility with older imports.

 ## Optional knobs